EBIBioSamples/biosamples-v4/README.txt

 Docker can be run from within a virtual machine e.g VirtualBox.
 This is useful if it causes any problems for your machine or if you have an OS that is not supported.

-You might want to mount the virtal machines directory with the host, so you can work in a standard IDE outside of the VM.
+You might want to mount the virtual machines directory with the host, so you can work in a standard IDE outside of the VM.
 VirtualBox supports this.

 If you ware using a virtual machine, you might also want to configure docker-compose to start by default.